bitcoincashorg/bitcoincash.org/workgroups/etiquette.md

 6. Mind your microphone, and be focused on the discussion.
 If you are not devoting your attention to the meeting, you should instead read the meeting summary.

-7. Chairpeople should be dispassionate toward the discussion topic, and not partipate in the discussion.
+7. Chairpeople should be dispassionate toward the discussion topic, and not participate in the discussion.

+8. Refrain from posting to social media before Meeting summary has been released to help drive effective discussion rather than speculation.
+If there is an urgency to begin public discussion, feel welcome to collaborate on that summary first.

+9. Agenda items should be submitted to the chairperson prior to the meeting.
+If possible, there should be an allotment of time at the end of the meeting to raise topics/queries depending on meeting run time.
+Time may be extended, if a majority of participants vote to do so and the chairperson can accommodate.

+10. Follow-ups should be clearly outlined before the conclusion of the meeting and recorded in the meeting summary.